Manual Lymph Drainage

 Reasons to Book MLD Massage

-If you’re feeling chronic or acute pain
+If you’re feeling pain

 • Migraines, tension and PMS headaches